dronecan/dronecan.github.io/GUI_Tool/Examples/index.md

 ## Generating audiovisual feedback

-Some nodes support UAVCAN messages from the namespace `uavcan.indication.*` that allow one to generate arbitrary indications on remote UAVCAN nodes.
+Some nodes support DroneCAN messages from the namespace `uavcan.indication.*` that allow one to generate arbitrary indications on remote DroneCAN nodes.
 Here’s how this feature can be invoked from the interactive console of the DroneCAN GUI Tool:

 ```python